wp-statistics/wp-statistics/readme.txt

 To remove historical data you can use the Statistics->Optimization->Purging->Purge records older than.

+= Not all referrals are showing up in the search words list, why? =

+Unfortunate we're completely dependent on the search engine sending use the search parameters as part of the referrer header, which they do not always do.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.